kyprifog/ballista/docs/dev-env-rust.md

 # Setting up a Rust development environment

+You will need a standard Rust development environment.
+The easiest way to achieve this is by using rustup: https://rustup.rs/

 ## Install OpenSSL

 Follow instructions for [setting up OpenSSL](https://docs.rs/openssl/0.10.28/openssl/).
 For Ubuntu users, the following